Best Black Friday telescope and binoculars deals 2023

 Best telescopes deals

-Celestron Astro Fi 102: Was $529.95 Now $437.56 on Amazon
+Celestron Astro Fi 102: Was $529.95 Now $437.56 on Amazon.

-on this superb, all-round telescope for enthusiasts.
+Save over $90 on this superb, all-round telescope for enthusiasts.
 The glass optics are high-class Maksutov Cassegrain, with a 102mm aperture.
 It comes with two eye-pieces (10mm and 25mm), a finderscope, and there's an integrated smartphone adaptor that allows you to control settings via your mobile device.
 You're saving 17% off the MSRP, which is the lowest price we've seen through 2023, and it's the same price at B&H Photo.

 Unistellar eVscope eQuinox: Was $2,999, now $1,599 on Amazon